raulcostajunior/obc/README.md

 # obc
-An Oberon-0 to LLVM-IR compiler.
+An Oberon to WebAssembly compiler.